huggingface/transformers/examples/pytorch/instance-segmentation/README.md

 plt.axis("off")
 plt.show()
 ```

 ![Result](https://i.imgur.com/rZmaRjD.png)

-## Note on custom data
+## Note on Custom Data

 Here is a short script demonstrating how to create your own dataset for instance segmentation and push it to the hub:

-> Note: Annotations should be represented as 3-channel images (similar to [scene_parsing_150](https://huggingface.co/datasets/zhoubolei/scene_parse_150#instance_segmentation-1) dataset), first channel is semantic-segmentation map with values corresponding to `label2id`, second is instance-segmentation map, where each instance has its unique value, third channel should be empty (filled with zeros).
+> Note: Annotations should be represented as 3-channel images (similar to the [scene_parsing_150](https://huggingface.co/datasets/zhoubolei/scene_parse_150#instance_segmentation-1) dataset).
+The first channel is a semantic-segmentation map with values corresponding to `label2id`, the second is an instance-segmentation map where each instance has a unique value, and the third channel should be empty (filled with zeros).

 ```python
 from datasets import Dataset, DatasetDict